2025-26 Ski Season Progress Report

 years.
 Meanwhile Lookout Pass' snowpack was trashed by 8 inches of rain during the second week of December.
 This region improved with

-colder storms of 2-4 feet during the second half of December, but lower elevation sectors are still thin and need more snow.
+colder storms of 2-4 feet during the second half of December, but lower elevation sectors of the interior Northwest were still thin and

+needed more snow.
+Those areas will also be hit by next week's rain.
+During early January it snowed 3-4 feet in the Tetons and half as much

 |